echee/e360-workshop-js-types/README.md

 `./setup all`

-which will build the docker image, run the container, and exec you into a shell inside of the container.
+which will build the docker image and run the container.

 If you want to run any specific step there is also :